-Summit Transmitter Standard Distance
+Summit Receiver Standard Distance

-The Summit SWS997SD Rx Module, 4 Integrated Antennas – Standard Distance, is a compact, production-ready module designed to mate with the amplifier in active speakers in a Summit Wireless Technology HD audio solution.
+The Summit SWS997SD Rx Module, 4 Integrated Antennas – is a compact, production-ready module designed to mate with the amplifier in active speakers in a Summit Wireless Technology HD audio solution.
 The Summit Receive Module includes a patent-pending, low-cost, integrated high-gain quad-diversity PCB antenna, which provides superior wireless performance without external antennas.
 A 2x24, 100 mil standard header provides I2S digital audio, power, and control signals for the amplifier and power supply.

 Audio Sampling Rates